priya777-bit/Global-Sanctuary-Fund-Mastery-Challenge/README.md

-# Global Sanctuary Fund Mastery Challenge
+# Global Sanctuary Fund Challenge

 ## Context
 You are a Frontend Developer at Global Sanctuary Fund, a non profit organization which has the mission to conserve nature and preserve the most pressing threats to the diversity of life on earth.